ajfriesen/fitlib/README.md

 - firebase
 - DTO (Data Transfer Objects)
   - convert data between entities and value objects from the domain layer and the plain data of the outside world

+# Notes:

+- do not use async in init state